Boulder Belt Eco-Farm Share Initiative like a CSA only more so...

 Shallots 1/4 pound box as an "item"

-Broccoli Raab 1 pound bunch as an "item"
+Blanton's Peas 1/2 pound bag as an "item"

-Members come to the farm and "shop" from tables piled with freshly harvested produce from our farm. they get to fill their shares with what they want in the amounts they want up to 6 items for a small share and 12 items for a large share
+Members come to the farm and "shop" from tables piled with freshly harvested produce from our farm.
+They get to fill their shares with what they want in the amounts they want; up to 6 items per share

 Tour the FarmHome